YibinWu/Works-Show/README.md

 ## 5. Some competition awards
 5.1 **First prize (1.97%)** and  **"Best Paper Award"** in the 14th China Graduate Electronic Design Competition (*based on the work of Collaborative Precision Positioning and Navigation System of Robot*) (Aug.2019)

 In this work, we built an autonomous-driving robot.
-The self-developed GNSS/MEMS IMU/Odometer module was used to obtain real-time localization results.
-Lidar was used to detect obstacles.
-Camera was utilized to detect the lane line and marker to aid INS.
+A self-developed GNSS/MEMS IMU/Odometer module was used to obtain real-time localization results.
+A lidar was used to detect obstacles.
+And a camera was utilized to detect the lane line and marker to aid INS.
 The artificial potential field method was introduced for path planning.

 Here is a video illustrating our work. https://youtu.be/3vmfz4duIoE